raniaAyadi/Deep-Learning-Image-classification-and-regression-/README.md

 ## Run
 * to run the code, first of all run the jupyter with the "jupyter notebook" command on terminal then open the folder from the jupyter interface and execute the code.

+## Notes

+* the mp1 file contains functions to generate the learning database and the test database

+* the mp2 file contains some changes to the mp1 file for exercise 6